ismailllozcelik/mean-stack-messages/README.md

 ## Development server

-- Angular build edilmesi için `ng serve` kullanılmalıdır
+- `ng serve` should be used to build Angular App
-- Backend tarafı için `npm run start:server` kullanılmalıdır
+- `npm run start:server` should be used to build Backend App